xuchengpeng/elpa-mirror/gnu/consult-readme.txt

 1.7 Compilation
 ───────────────

-  • `consult-compile-error': Jump to a compilation error or grep search result.
+  • `consult-compile-error': Jump to a compilation error in related compilation buffers.
 Supports live preview narrowing and recursive editing.
   • `consult-flymake': Jump to Flymake diagnostic.
 Supports live preview and recursive editing.
 The command supports narrowing.
 Press `e SPC', `w SPC', `n SPC' to only show errors, warnings and notes